 Alyssa’s Law addresses the issue of law enforcement response time when a life-threatening emergency occurs.
 The law calls for the installation of warning lights and a panic alarm in schools to provide the fastest possible support during a code red.
-In a code red, every second counts.
-Alyssa's Law has now been passed in the state of New Jersey and a bill has been filed on the state of Florida.
+In a code-red red, every second counts.
+Alyssa's Law has now been passed in the state of New Jersey, and a bill has been filed in the state of Florida.
 Petitions have been started to ensure the Alyssa Law gets passed at the national level.

 The bill is named after Alyssa Alhadeff, one of the 17 murdered during the 2018 attack at Broward County’s Marjory Stoneman Douglas High School.